lassik/emacs-format-all-the-code/README.md

 If you have installed a formatter but Emacs cannot find it, Emacs may be using a `PATH` different from your shell.
 The path searched by Emacs is in the `exec-path` variable.
-You easily make it match your shell's `PATH` using the [exec-path-from-shell](http://melpa.org/#/exec-path-from-shell) package from MELPA.
+You can easily make it match your shell's `PATH` using the [exec-path-from-shell](http://melpa.org/#/exec-path-from-shell) package from MELPA.